rpothin/Presentations/20200222_365PowerUp_Tampa/ImproveUserAdoptionWithHelpPanesInModelDrivenApps/README.md

 # Demonstration video
-You can watch a video with the different demonstrations I have shown during my session at the event following this link: https://youtu.be/HSXHwQzDY4o
+You can watch a video with the different demonstrations I have shown during my session at the event following [**this link**](https://youtu.be/HSXHwQzDY4o).

 # Complementary notes
 - The Help Panes are still in preview version, and the production version should go live in April 2020.